Scaling Relations of the Dusty Torus with Luminosity and the Broad-Line Region: Data Analysis

 \section{Data Analysis}

-Following constructing our optical and MIR light curves, we explore the time delays between these bands to determine dust lag and torus size.
+After constructing our optical and MIR light curves, we explore the time delays between these bands to determine dust lag and torus size.
 Given the presence of $\rm H\beta$ lag measurements of our sample, which trace variability in the optical continuum from the central accretion disk, corresponding variations in the MIR emission are expected.
-This investigation utilizes the ICCF as its primary method, with the Multiple and Inhomogeneous Component Analysis (MICA) serving as a secondary approach detailed below.
+This investigation utilizes the ICCF as its primary method, with the Multiple and Inhomogeneous Component Analysis (MICA) serving as a secondary approach detailed in Sections \ref{sec:sub1}-\ref{sec:sub4}.